prashubansal/Backend-Project/Readme.md

 - [Read about "file" from multer docs]()
 - try to change the filename as per your need (usecase: if muliple user upload file with same name)

+## Video13: Guide for router and controller

+- start writing controllers and routes

+1. create "user.controller.js" and write your methods/functionalities related to user
+- create "userRegister" in "user.controller.js" and export it

+2. we will create routes for user in "routes" folder
+- create router and export it

+3. import "userRegister" and "router" in "app.js"
+- we cannot use "app.get()", because router ko hum alag nikal ke le gye hai, toh ab router ko laane ke liye middleware lana padega
+- hence, we'll do "app.use()"

+4. In "app.js" redirect the user to "routes" file and from there handle request and redirect it to "controllers".

+## Video14: Logic Building | Register Controller

+1. "User" in user.model.js => It can directly contact DB, kyuki ye mongoose ke through bana hai